 Montage Laguna Beach is another well-known hotel in Laguna Beach.
 Montage is a luxury, oceanfront resort with 2 outdoor pools, 5-star restaurants, a spa, and breathtaking views of the California Coast.

 This post was contributed by Linzey Taylor of The Family Fun Tour.
-She travels full time with her husband and 2 young kids.
-Her aim is to inspire a fun and intentional life through traveling.
-She is the face behind the blog, which provides tips, resources and insights into traveling with a family in tow.
+She travels full-time with her husband and 2 young kids.
+She aims to inspire a fun and intentional life through traveling.
+She is the face behind the blog, which provides tips, resources, and insights into traveling with a family in tow.
 She is from Austin, Texas, but has lived a nomadic lifestyle since 2019 and is currently in Costa Rica.

 Further Readings